glankk/gz/INSTALL.md

 The original Ocarina of Time channel can be installed alongside the patched WAD, and will not be overwritten.
 Homebrewing a Wii console and using a WAD manager is not covered by this guide.

+**Raphnet Adapter Users:** To fix the L and C-Down mapping issues, follow the above instructions, but use the `patch-wad-raphnet.bat` or `patch-wad-raphnet` file instead.

 ### Using gz with a Gameshark
 *Note: Gameshark support has been deprecated.
 It is still provided, but without guarantees.*